hendriknielaender/double-trouble/data/blog/optimal-pipeline-setup.md

 tags: [cloud, infrastructure, IaC, GitLab, CI/CD, DevOps, pipeline, automation]
 ---

-At work we have spend a bunch of time together, looking the pipeline of a massive monorepo we were handling.
+At work we have spend **a lot** of time together, looking the pipeline of a massive monorepo we are handling.
 Through countless hours of doing this, we've arrived at a few "good defaults", or useful techniques, which we also found useful in other repos.
 In this post we will share these general techniques with concrete examples for gitlab, but similar concepts could also be applied to other CI/CD platforms.

-## Caching & Artifacts
+## Use Caching & Artifacts

 Many pipeline systems have the concept of caching and artifacts, and so does [gitlab](https://docs.gitlab.com/ee/ci/caching/).
-Our recommendation is to use caches for install dependencies and artifacts for build results, with fallback caches to master in case the dependencies didn't change.
+Our recommendation is to use caches for install dependencies and artifacts for build results, with fallback caches to the main branch in case the dependencies didn't change.
 This setup enables pull requests to bypass the installation job when there are no changes in dependencies.  has changed.
 Similarly, the artifact has to be build only once.

 ```yaml
 variables: